Determination of the day of the week: Complete table: Julian and Gregorian calendars

 The formula is w = (d + m + y + c) mod 7.

 Revised Julian calendar

 Note that the date (and hence the day of the week) in the Revised Julian and Gregorian calendars is the same from 14 October 1923 to 28 February AD 2800 inclusive and that for large years it may be possible to subtract 6300 or a multiple thereof before starting so as to reach a year which is within or closer to the table.

 To look up the weekday of any date for any year using the table, subtract 100 from the year, divide the difference by 100, multiply the resulting quotient (omitting fractions) by seven and divide the product by nine.
 Note the quotient (omitting fractions).
 Enter the table with the Julian year, and just before the final division add 50 and subtract the quotient noted above.

-Example: What is the day of the week of 27 January 8315?
+The following is an example of calculating the day of the week for 27 January 8315: